shkmr/guide/README.md

 Two buffers, *scratch* and *Messages*, appears.
 C-x C-c will exit guide and return to gosh's REPL.
-In *scrach* buffer, C-j is eval-last-sexp and
+In *scratch* buffer, C-j is eval-last-sexp and
 C-c C-r is eval-region.
 For example,

     (+ 1 2) C-j